 Note that the timeframes for issuing rate notices are indicative only and may be subject to change without notice in line with Council's operational requirements.

 The due date for payment is thirty-one (31) days from the date of issue of the rate notice.

 Manager Responsible for Review:

-Executive Director Financial Services
+Hollie Faithfull Executive Director, Financial Services

-Adopted: 27 June 2023

-Due for Revision: June 2024

 James William Chief Executive Officer

+Adoption: 2024